Sweden men's national basketball team: Later years

 Sweden qualified for the EuroBasket eight more times with their three best finishes coming in 1969, 1983 and 1995.
 They also made their lone Summer Olympics appearance in 1980.
 But overall the national team has struggled to reach an elite level of consistency to become a serious medal contender at major international tournaments.
 At some events, however, the team displayed potential.
 E.g. at the EuroBasket 2013 they beat the heavily favored former champion Russia 81-62.

+In the 2025 EuroBasket, Sweden advanced to the playoffs in the first time at the country's history.